 The way in which Python dynamically binds and rebinds variables is a source of some confusion to new programmers and even experienced programmers who are used to static binding where a variable is permanently bound to a single memory location.

 The Python language, by design, allows for dynamic binding and rebinding.
-Because Python performs a syntactic analysis and not a semantic analysis (with one exception which is covered in E.22.1 Namespace Issues [BJL] Applicability to language) and because of the dynamic way in which variables are brought into a program at run-time, Python cannot warn that a variable is referenced but never assigned a value.
+Because Python performs a syntactic analysis and not a semantic analysis (with one exception which is covered in 6.22 Namespace Issues [BJL] Applicability to language) and because of the dynamic way in which variables are brought into a program at run-time, Python cannot warn that a variable is referenced but never assigned a value.
 The following code illustrates this:

 if a > b: